webdiscus/pug-loader/README.md

 });
 ```

-But how pass variables in template which is directly rendered into HTML?
+But how pass variables in template which is rendered into HTML?
 ```js
 const html = require('template.pug');
 ```